PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 This article digs into these problems and offers concrete directions on the architectural level, as well as some advices on the implementation level.

-It’s not supposed to create a new shiny big-brained architecture abstraction, but it rather aims to explicit practical design advices that should bring clarity and reliability to your app’s business.
+**It’s not supposed to create a new shiny big-brained architecture abstraction, but it rather aims to explicit practical design advices that should bring clarity and reliability to your app’s business.**

 This article’s scope is wide but I tried to make it concise enough.
 It’s addressed to developers and architects of intermediary to expert level.
 It’s also deeply anchored in my own experience, including all the biases it can carry.

 # TL;DR
 Here you go:
 ![Mobile Archi.drawio.png](/images/pragmatic-mobile-architecture/archi.png)
-Not all subtleties can fit in this diagram, I engage you to read the rest of this article before you form an informed opinion.
+Not all subtleties can fit in this diagram, I engage you to read the rest of this article before you form an opinion.

 # I. Model and Repositories concepts in architecture patterns